williamholland/vmdebootstrap/doc/overview.rst

 Unless the ``--no-extlinux`` or ``--grub`` options are specified, the image will use ``extlinux`` as a boot loader. ``bootsize`` is not recommended when using ``extlinux`` --- use ``grub`` instead.

+.. note:: Unlike grub, extlinux support requires the installation of packages outside the image which are used to install the extlinux bootloader inside the image. extlinux support also involves the use of ``sync`` which can cause issues on systems with multiple filesystems mounted, particularly over a network or when building multiple images simultaneously.
+Therefore, ``extlinux`` is **deprecated** in vmdebootstrap.
+The default will change in a future release and ``extlinux`` support may be dropped once Stretch is released.

 .. _extlinux_ext4: